tiffanymtang/STAT-215A-Fall-2019/README.md

 Once you have completed these first steps, you are then ready to create your private GitHub repository for this class.

-1. Locally on your machine, clone my STAT-215A-Fall-2019 repository: `git clone https://github.com/tiffanymtang/STAT-215A-Fall-2019`.
+1. Locally on your machine, clone my stat-215-a repository: `git clone https://github.com/tiffanymtang/stat-215-a`.
 This will create a copy of the repository on your own computer.

 1. On the GitHub website, log in and create a **private** remote repository called *stat-215-a*.
 Add me (*tiffanymtang*) as a collaborator for this repository (check out settings on the repo website).

-1. Back in the terminal, set the origin of your local repository to be the remote repository that you just made: `git remote set-url origin https://github.com/USERNAME/stat-215-a.git` (Change USERNAME below to your username).
+1. Back in the terminal, change directories to the stat-215-a folder and set the origin of your local repository to be the remote repository that you just made: `git remote set-url origin https://github.com/USERNAME/stat-215-a.git` (Change USERNAME below to your username).
 This tells git which remote repository to push your changes to when you `git push`.

 1. Edit *info.txt* to reflect your own information.